cclinus/com.plugin.autoflox/README.md

-- How To
+- HOW TO

   1. Assuming you are developing an web app with some JavaScript in Eclipse.
   2. Make the workspace of Eclipse a web host directory.
-  3. Install or test the plugin from Eclipse IED, open the AutoFlox view console in 'Wnndow -> Show View -> Other'.
+  3. Install or test the plugin from Eclipse IDE, open the AutoFlox view console in 'Wnndow -> Show View -> Other'.
   4. Open any file in your project that is under test in Eclipse editor, and click on 'Run AutoFlox' button on the tool bar.
-  5. Navigate your browser to PathTOWorkspace/autoflox_proxy/instrumented/, then you should be able to see the instrumented project that is under test.
+  5. Navigate your browser to 'PathToWorkspace/autoflox_proxy/instrumented/', then you should be able to see the instrumented project that is under test.
   6. Run this instrumented web app, you should be able to see a real time output about direct DOM access functions that cause errors in the web app.

-- Envirnment
+- ENVIRONMENT

   Although the plugin is designed for cross-platform uses, I only tested it in Unbuntu 12.04 with open-jre-6, Firefox 15.0.1

-- Video Demo
+- VIDEO DEMO

   The video demos what I can so far, I will keep this link updated.
 (Turn off html5 trail @ www.youtube.com/html5 if you encouter any decoding problem) http://www.youtube.com/watch?v=rVCyWoJdacw&list=UUu2rRBCmShecHKmB-INAu-w&index=1